 Answers from your marketing team: Look at what your competitors are doing.
 Is everyone talking about their low prices, great service, and high quality?
 Talk to your customers—why did they choose your company over a competitor?
 Create materials that specifically address your competitive advantage, and make sure your messaging is unique.

 Think about creating an eBook that addresses "The Acme Corporation Difference" or create a tip sheet that talks about the "Top 10 Reasons Our Widgets Will Blow Your Mind."
 Your sales team can then use these materials to educate prospects about why they'll love doing business with you instead of your competition.

 In the end, your marketing and sales teams have the same objective: to attract the right clients to use and purchase your services.
 It's up to these two teams to communicate with each other to address problems on either end.
-From the sales team's perspective, making the sale should be easy if the marketing team attracts the right types of clients while maintaining a competitive edge in the market.
-If both teams are able to be successful, then your company will be successful.
+In the end, both teams need to be successful for your company to be successful.